HumbleTools/autokart/README.md

 ### Backlogs
 ## Features
+- create recipe screen
-- revoir ingrédients : vue compacte avec popin
+-- revoir ingrédients : vue compacte avec popin
-- popin pour erreurs recettes ? meilleur display, pas de déformation etc
+-- popin pour erreurs recettes ? meilleur display, pas de déformation etc -- case à cocher "hors caddie" pour les ingrédients => popin ingredients ? for a shorter form -- add moving buttons using swap function for ingredient list https://react-hook-form.com/api/usefieldarray/
 - Display firstname only ?
-- case à cocher "hors caddie" pour les ingrédients => popin ingredients ? for a shorter form
-- dump cookbook as json to archive / import cookbook ? (using google drive ? need specific token ?)
+- import cookbook
 - add custom item to shopping list
 - auto-plan proposal (full week ? day ?) to prioritize what has not been done in a while
 - auto-plan : seasonal constraints ?
 - create an alexa skill to pilot it, add single items to grocery list
 - manage a freezer screen, and plan freezer dishes
-- add moving buttons using swap function for ingredient list https://react-hook-form.com/api/usefieldarray/
-- isAdmin should be served from userContext
 - enhance grouping shopping items function (plurals ? number of words in common ? synonyms ?)

 ## Technical
 - write full project setup in readme
+- configure eslint
+- split css file... use css in ts ?
 - add E2E tests with cypress
-- configure eslint
 - try to fix page jump when keyboard appears on create recipe screen ?
 - replace native delete popup by new delete popin + add toaster on deletion + loader
-- split css file... use sass ? or css in ts ?
 - error messages positions... writerecipe
-- export json => dedicated comp
+- isAdmin should be served from userContext